honeytrap/honeytrap-docs/docs/setup/sensor/run-sensor.md

 ---
-title: Run Honeytrap Sensor
+title: Run HoneyTrap Sensor
 ---

 {% capture overview %}

-This page describes the way to start Honeytrap in Sensor Mode.
+This page describes the way to start HoneyTrap in Sensor Mode.

 {% endcapture %}